-- Discuss the principles of the Classical approach to Public Administration - Who were the main proponents of the classical theory? - What was the contribution of Fayol in formulation of classical theory?
+- Discuss the principles of the Classical approach to Public Administration - Who were the main proponents of the classical theory?
+Discuss their contributions. - What was the contribution of Fayol in formulation of classical theory?
 Briefly discuss his principles of organization. - Fayol listed out several activities of an Organization.
 Identity the activities